 To create a crossfade, start by placing two adjacent or overlapping audio clips in arrangement view.
 Alternatively, you can split a single audio clip.
 Finally, left-click and drag the fade handles in the top corners of the connected clips.
 Use the curve handle between the fade handles to adjust the shape of the crossfade.

 | Warping Audio

 Ableton Live’s Warp function gives you the ability to manipulate audio in exciting ways.
 Warping an audio clip allows you to play any sample in sync with a chosen tempo and manually quantize audio.
-You can also change the pitch of any audio clip without affecting its tempo.
+You can also change the tempo of any audio clip without affecting its pitch.

 | How To Warp Audio

 To warp an audio sample, open the Clip View by double-clicking on the top part of your audio clip in arrangement view.
 Simply navigate to the clip’s properties on the left side of Clip View and select the ‘Warp’ button.